manolaz/agilelab-devops-technical-test/answer.md

 On Fedora I use DNF and YUM.

 ## Should you clean trash in your server when change role?
+It's a good pratice for cleaning the TMP/ folder , caches related things, when changing user role.
+But I dont thing emptying trash Bin could help us to secure anythings.

 ## Do you have server naming schema?
 What about hostname of you server?
 YES, I do the naming schema for server, it wil base on the [PRODUCT]-[COMPONENT]-[ENVIRONMENT]-[Numbering]